hl7dk/kl-children/input/pagecontent/index.md

 Information about when a child and/or parents meet the health nurse (sundhedsplejerske) in a Danish municipality context.

 ##### Attributes
 * Type of encounter.
-The attribute describe which health nurse visit/enconter is deliverd using a code.
+The attribute describe which health nurse visit/encounter is delivered using a code.
 * Encounter class.
-The attriute holds a code which describe the place of delivery e.g. home visit, ambulatory or virtual.
+The attribute holds a code which describe the place of delivery e.g. home visit, ambulatory or virtual.
 * The encounter start-time
 * The encounter end-time
 * A reference to the Citizen instance that holds the child's information
-* A FHIR status atrribute
+* A FHIR status attribute
+* A reference to a Location, that holds the school code
 ##### Validation
 * One and only one encounter-type exists, and should be drawn from a specific ValueSet, no other codes may be reported.
-* One ond only one encounter class exists, and should be drawn from the standard FHIR-ValueSet
+* One and only one encounter class exists, and should be drawn from the standard FHIR-ValueSet
 * One and only one encounter start-time exists
 * One encounter start-time may exist
 * One and only one reference to the Citizen exists
 * One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet
+* A reference to a location may exist

+## Location
+A place physical or abstract

+##### Attributes
+* An identifier, which holds the Danish school code
+* A type, which states that the location is a school
+* A FHIR status attribute ^short = "[DK] Lokationsstatus"

+##### Validation
+* One and only one identifier exists
+* type is always ‘SCHOOL’
+* status may exist, and is assumed active if not present

 ## Indicator
 A simple form of observation where a whole area of concern is evaluated.
 The value is always a code.
 Indicator is abstract.
 The following describes how the specializations of Indicator is validated.